mahabdo571/simple-System-for-registering-students/README.md

 # Simple System for Registering Students

 This project is a simple system designed for registering students, managing staff, and assigning roles.
 It is built using **ASP.NET Core** and **Entity Framework** with a clean architecture structure that separates concerns into repositories, services, and controllers.
+Add Migration and Update Database
+After configuring the database settings in the appsettings.json file, you can generate and update the database using Entity Framework Core by running the following commands:

+Add a New Migration: To generate a migration based on the changes made to your models or database, run the following command:

+--Add-Migration <Migration_Name>

+Replace <Migration_Name> with a descriptive name for the migration.

+Update the Database: After creating the migration, apply it to the database to update its structure by running:

+--Update-Database

+Once these commands are executed, the database will be created or updated according to the migration changes.

 ## Project Structure

 ### 1. **Repositories**

 - **IStudentRepository**: Interface for student-related database operations.
 - **IStaffRepository**: Interface for staff-related database operations.
 - **StudentRepository**: Implementation of `IStudentRepository` handling database operations for students.
 - **StaffRepository**: Implementation of `IStaffRepository` handling database operations for staff.

 ### 2. **Services**

 - **IStudentService**: Interface that defines business logic related to student management.
 - **IStaffService**: Interface that defines business logic related to staff management.
 - **StudentService**: Implementation of `IStudentService` that includes logic for adding, updating, and deleting students.
 - **StaffService**: Implementation of `IStaffService` that includes logic for authentication, staff registration, role management, and student assignment.

 ### 3. **DTOs**

 - **StudentDto**: Data Transfer Object used for adding new students with only essential fields.

 ### 4. **Models**

 - **Student**: Represents a student with properties like `FirstName`, `LastName`, `Email`, etc.
 - **Staff**: Represents a staff member with properties like `Email`, `PasswordHash`, and `Role`.

 ### 5. **Utilities**

 - **BCrypt**: Used for hashing passwords to ensure secure staff authentication.

 ## Key Features